-Transformers fans and Chevrolet fans are going to flip over this Barrett-Jackson hosted auction at Scottsdale, Arizona next month: the four Bumblebee Chevy Camaro models from the Transformers movie franchise are being sold together for charity.
+Transformers fans and Chevrolet enthusiasts were more than excited over one particular sale from Barrett-Jackson's hosted auction at Scottsdale, Arizona; as four Bumblebee Chevy Camaro models from the Transformers motion picture franchise were sold together for charity.

 More about movie cars